How does the QuickBooks Online integration work?

 If an account is missing when a payroll entry is pushed to QuickBooks, then the entry will fail.
 In this situation you should complete the mapping to continue.

-Q: What happens if my authentication to QuickBooks Online expires?
+Expired authentication to QuickBooks Online

 If your QuickBooks Online account authentication expires, then the payroll entry push will fail.
 You can re-authorize the QuickBooks Online account using the same tools used to add the account.
 From there, you will see the mappings that you had previously configured and can proceed with using this feature again.